 I wrote this post six and a half years ago in the middle of one of the deepest valleys I’ve ever lived through.
 I was struggling with depression (though I didn’t realize it for a year or so), frustrated with leadership, walking with my wife through secondary infertility, and headed for burnout.

-Today, my soul is healthy (thanks to repentance, counseling, a sweet wife and good friends), as is my marriage, we’ve added two wild and awesome boys to the mix, and I get to lead a wonderful, grace- and joy-filled church.
+Today, while I still struggle with depression, my soul is much healthier (thanks to repentance, counseling, a sweet wife and good friends), as is my marriage.
+We’ve added two wild and awesome boys to the mix, and I get to lead a wonderful, grace- and joy-filled church.
 But I talk regularly to pastors all over the place who struggle with this inner turmoil.

 You’re not alone.
 Someone does know.
 I understand.
 But way better, Jesus understands, and offers himself to you as the ultimate refuge and best friend.
 Keep leaning into him, into your spouse and friends, and into the Word.